CooperBuckingham/HHgHolders.js/README.md

   a.
 Modifying HHgCustomOverride in HHgConfig.js will use the version in HHgConfig as a starting point
   a.
 Otherwise the engine will run the default demo doStart() located in HHgGame.js.

-4. HHgActionManager runs a loop which essentially has 3 steps per frame:
+4. HHgActionManager runs a requestAnimationFrame loop which has 3 steps per frame:
   a. calculate outcomes of all HHgActions.
   b. calculate final results of these on all HHgHolders.
   c. tell scene to update all visual elements.

 5. HHgHolder is the only visual element in the engine.
   a.
-It holds images/sprites, color, text/paragraph text, or other HHgHolders
+It holds images/sprites, color, text/paragraph text, or other HHgHolders:
     var someHolder = new HHgHolder({w: 100, h: 100});
     aa. but unless you specifally choose not to use it, you should use the ObjectPool to get holders: var someHolder = var HHgGetHolder({w: 100, h: 100});